jupf/staticlog/README.md

-# staticlog
+# StaticLog
-Static logging designed for Kotlin.
+Static logging.
+Designed for Kotlin.
 Compatible to Java.
 Work in progress.